The Early Career Workshop of GR-Amaldi 2025: Reflections

 The survey also asked for suggestions for future workshops and a common suggestion was to introduce more hands-on and interactive sessions, both for science and transferable-skills sessions.
 These would also further increase the networking aspect of the workshop.

-Overall, the main theme of the responses was the good balance between the transferable-skill sessions and science introductions, as well as the chance to meet the peers.
-This matched well with our goals of the conference, and highlighted the need of such events within the communities.
+Overall, the main theme of the responses was the good balance between the transferable-skill sessions and science introductions, as well as the chance to meet peers.
+This matched well with our goals for the Workshop, and highlighted the need for such events within the communities.